Amanraj007/Deploying-a-NodeJs-Application-on-AWS-EC2/README.md

 npm run start
 ```

-> NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port
+> NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port. ..

 ### Project is deployed on AWS 🎉
+# Deploying-a-NodeJs-Application-on-AWS-EC2